Cizikas, Varlamov lead Islanders to 4-3 win over Capitals

 The Capitals had several promising opportunities to tie it late, but Varlamov made 18 saves in the third.

+“He made some big saves when needed,” Trotz said of Varlamov.
+“They had some good looks and obviously he had to battle.
+They had lots of traffic there at the end.”

-NOTES: The Islanders are 22-1-2 this season when scoring at least three goals … Cizikas’ multi-goal game was the fourth of his career … Kuznetsov’s first goal ended the Capitals’ scoreless stretch against the Islanders in Washington at 2 hours, 13 minutes and 51 seconds. … For Washington, Tom Wilson returned from a one-game layoff because of a lower-body injury.
+NOTES: The Islanders are 22-1-2 this season when scoring at least three goals … Cizikas’ multi-goal game was the fourth of his career … Kuznetsov’s first goal ended the Capitals’ scoreless stretch against the Islanders in Washington at 2 hours, 13 minutes and 51 seconds. … Washington’s Tom Wilson returned from a one-game layoff because of a lower-body injury.

 UP NEXT